ChatRand/ChatRand-Back-End/README.md

-# Eazify Nodejs Based Backend Framework
+# Eazify Nodejs Based Backend Boilerplate/Framework-ish

-I created this framework in order to ease the process of scafolding my backend applications I make with Nodejs + MongoDB.
+I created this boilerplate(Framework-ish) in order to ease the process of scafolding my backend applications I make with Nodejs + MongoDB Soon to be migrating to prisma.

 Eazify is now getting to be more easy to use and also a documentation coming soon for it.
 Stay tuned...